 First Year Medical Student Summer Opportunities

 Alex's Lemonade Stand Foundation Pediatric Oncology Student Training - The POST program is designed for graduate and undergraduate medical students who have an interest in pediatric oncology research and would like to experience the field first hand.
 Students train with a pediatric oncology research mentor.
-Students must be able to dedicate between 8 - 10 full weeks to the program and start between May 1 and August 31 (dates may vary depending on the student's scheduled break).
+Students must be able to dedicate at least 8 full consecutive weeks to the program and start between May 1 and August 31 (dates may vary depending on the student's scheduled break).
 Maximum stipend is $5,000.
 Deadline to apply is mid-February.
 Website: www.alexslemonade.org/grants/post.

 American Academy of Child and Adolescent Psychiatry Summer Medical Student Fellowships (AACAP) - The AACAP Summer Medical Student Fellowships offer a chance for medical students to explore a career in child and adolescent psychiatry, gain valuable work experience, and meet leaders in the child and adolescent psychiatry field.
 The fellowship opportunity provides up to $3,500 for 12 weeks of clinical or research training under a child and adolescent psychiatrist mentor.
 Participants are required to attend the AACAP Annual Meeting in October.
 (Complimentary registration and travel reimbursement for the Annual Meeting are included in addition to the fellowship stipend).
 Deadline to apply is early- March.
 Website: www.aacap.org/AACAP/AACAP/Awards/Medical_Students_Awards/Summer_Medical_Student_Fellowships.aspx.